brianium/nav-button/README.md

 </div>
 ```

-If you would like to use the alternative blue button, simply add the `nav-btn--alt` class
+If you would like to use the alternative blue button style, simply add the `nav-btn--alt` class
 alongside the `nav-btn` class.

 ```html